How Much Does it Cost to Register a Trademark in Australia?

 Once the trademark is successfully registered, the Australian Intellectual Property Office will send a trademark certificate of registration in digital format.

-Registering a Three-dimensional (3D) Trademark in Australia
+Registering a Three-Dimensional (3D) Trademark in Australia